cseanburns/journal-issues/manuscript.md

-In short, journal websites could function as true digital libraries instead of mimicking the format and practices of hard copy journal issues.
+In short, journal websites could function as true digital libraries instead of mimicking the format and practices of hard copy journal issues and publishing.
 Just as librarians assign multiple subject headings, and thereby provide multiple access points, to works,